 Standard & Poor’s: AA-

 A.M.
 Best has a specific focus on the insurance industry.
-They give Prudential a solid A+ rating, which means the second-biggest insurer in the United States has a superior ability to meet the financial needs of policyholders.
+They give Prudential a solid A+ rating (effective December 14, 2021), which means the second-biggest insurer in the United States has a superior ability to meet the financial needs of policyholders.

 Moody’s is a financial analysis firm that provides research on bonds issued by companies.
 Their Aa3 rating, the fourth-highest rating possible, means Prudential is a high-quality carrier subject to very low credit risk.